IntelOpenDesign/ConnectAnyThing/README.md

 ## Release Notes

+### Rev 0.2.1
+* ConnectAnyThing now allows the user to connect inputs with outputs in a dynamic fashion.
+* Pins are enabled as described in Rev 0.1.0.

 ### Rev 0.1.0
 * The Graphical User Interface enables direct access to the pins listed bellow.
 * Pins: A0,A1,A2,A3,A4,and A5 are enabled as analog inputs.